On Meta-Prompting: A Categorical View of Prompting an LLM

+We conclude this section by noting that we have made three observations that share a common thread.
+These are our assumptions about isomorphisms-as-semantics (\secref{promptcategory}); the construction of categories via the rephrasing of task definitions as morphisms (\secref{taskcategories}); and our construction of equivalence between \textbf{Summ} and \textbf{Expand} (\secref{example}).
+All of this suggests that there is a more powerful underlying structure beneath \textbf{Prompt} that will allow us to generalize \textit{task-category equivalence}.

+To do this, we introduce in \lemref{lem1} our first technical lemma, which formally shows that if it is possible to rephrase one task definition (i.e., morphisms) into another, then their task-categories are equivalent.

-We may now generalize our observation by introducing task-category equivalence.
-To do this, we first define \Rewrite{}. \Rewrite{} is a task-category with all objects of \Prompt{} as objects and arrows that take the input to one of its possible rewrites (e.g., paraphrases, meaning inversion, translation) as morphisms, and itself otherwise. \Rewrite{} represents a natural language task, but it is also a tool for the formal analysis of task-categories:
+\begin{lemma}[Equivalence of Task-Categories] Let \Rewrite{} be a task-category with all objects of \Prompt{} as objects and arrows that take the input to one of its possible rewrites (e.g., paraphrases, meaning inversion, translation) as morphisms, and itself otherwise.